Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Additional Experiments and Implementation Details

 \subsubsection{NYU-v2 dataset experiments}

-\paragraph{Implementation details.} We give the details for the experiments conducted using NYU-v2 dataset, which consist image segmentation, depth estimation, and surface normal estimation tasks.
+NYU-v2 dataset consists of image segmentation, depth estimation, and surface normal estimation tasks.
 Unlike Office-31 and Office-home datasets, this is a single-input multi-task learning problem.
-The dataset consists of images from video sequences of indoors.
-We use the MTL benchmark framework LibMTL~\citep{LibMTL} to run experiments with this dataset.
+The dataset consists of images from indoor video sequences.
 We tune step size of $x$ and weight decay parameters for static weighting and MGDA algorithms, and tune step sizes of $x$ and $\lambda$ for MoDo algorithm.
-We use batch sizes of 4 to update static weighting and MGDA, and use 2 independent samples of batch size 2 to update MoDo.
-Experiments were run for 50 epochs for all methods.
-Since there was no validation set for NYU-v2, we average test performance of last 10 epochs to use as the test performance of the corresponding experiment run.
-Summary of hyper-parameters used for each algorithm are given in Table \ref{tab:hp-nyu}.
-All other experiment setup is shared for all algorithms, and the default LibMTL configuration is used.
+We use batch sizes of 4 to update static weighting and MGDA, and use 2 independent batches with batch size 2 to update MoDo.
+We used 50 epochs for all methods.
+A summary of hyper-parameters used for each algorithm is in Table~\ref{tab:hp-nyu}.
+All other experiment setup is shared for all algorithms, and the LibMTL configuration is used.

-The results of NYu-v2 experiments are given in Tables \ref{tab:nyu-v2-results} (average over 3 seeds, the error indicates standard deviation).
-Here too, we use the average per-task performance drop of metrics $S_{\mathcal{A}, m}$ for method $\mathcal{A}$ with respect to corresponding baseline measures $S_{\mathcal{B}, m}$ as a measure of the overall performance of a given method.
+The results of NYU-v2 experiments are in Tables \ref{tab:nyu-v2-results} (average over 3 seeds, the error indicates standard deviation).
+Here we use the average per-task performance drop of metrics $S_{\mathcal{A}, m}$ for method $\mathcal{A}$ with respect to corresponding baseline measures $S_{\mathcal{B}, m}$ as a measure of the overall performance of a given method.
 We use the best results for each task obtained by dedicated independent task learners of each task as $S_{\mathcal{B}, m}$.
 The independent task learners are tuned for the learning rate and weight decay parameter.
 For segmentation task, $S_{\mathcal{B}, m}$ values are $53.94\%$ for ``mIoU'', and $75.67\%$ for ``Pix Acc''.
 For depth estimation task, $S_{\mathcal{B}, m}$ values are $0.3949$ for ``Abs Err'', and $0.1634$ for ``Rel Err''.
 For surface normal estimation task, $S_{\mathcal{B}, m}$ values are $22.12$ for ``Angle Distance - Mean'', $15.49$ for ``Angle Distance - Median'', $38.35\%$ for ``Within $11.25^\circ$'', $64.30\%$ for ``Within $22.5^\circ$'', and $74.70\%$ for ``Within $30^\circ$''.
-It can be seen from Tables~\ref{tab:nyu-v2-results} that MoDo can outperform both MGDA and Static methods in some tasks and also in terms of $\Delta \mathcal{A} \%$.
-The poor performance of MGDA in terms of $\Delta \mathcal{A} \%$ is due to the large bias towards Surface normal estimation task, which seems to affect other tasks adversely.